eamena-project/eamena-arches-dev/data/bibref/README.md

 ## Data output

-When an user do an export, he/she has to copy the URL and send the URL to `citation-generator`
+An user export data.
+He/she has to copy the URL (search URL) and paste the URL to `citation-generator`

 ```mermaid
 flowchart LR